mark-summerfield/uxf/README.md

 value, or at the start of a map before the optional _ktype_ or the first key, or at the start of a table before the _ttype_ name.

-This version probably provides the best balance between human readability and programming convenience.
+This version probably provides a reasonable balance between human readability and programming convenience.
 But it is possible to go further.

     uxf 1.0 MyApp 1.2.0 Config
     =pos x:int y:int